1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 Mrs. Tynsdale chuckled while cutting up vegetables for a stew.

 "Well, he sure is a nice young man- great catch for a pretty smart girl."

 She is a sweet motherly type, always neat as a pin in a starched apron, nutritious cook, and empathetic listener.
 Yet she is stern enough to keep a young man from sneaking in.
 Just the kind parents could trust to watch over their daughters.

 I keep trying to use that word "parasite" to diminish the pain but it doesn't change anything.
-I think I still love John even though he keeps it all clinical and scientific.
+I think I still want to love John even though he keeps it all clinical and scientific.
 He really feels that it is all cells and can't survive outside the uterus and he is right.
 He believes abortion should be legal so taking a chance with a "unlicensed doc with dirty instruments" wouldn't be necessary.
 Many women have died.

 Yes, there is a life inside me.
 Something that I am feeding and sheltering.
 I am supposed to be protecting it.
 I want to have this innocent part of myself and hold it close.
 However, I am too young to support the child on my own.
 I know John is right.
 After all, I am a nursing student at St. Luke's Hospital School of Nursing and he is an intern that doesn't want a child right now.

 My name is Frances Susan Acorn and I am eighteen.
 I am the daughter of a prestigious surgeon, Charles Laughton Acorn II, and a housewife who sits on numerous boards, Lauren Frances Worth.
 My mother's family has old money.
 I grew up very well with boarding schools and lessons of every kind.
 I was schooled in etiquette and the arts so I could marry someone of my class and bear children.
 My parents could help me with this baby.